A Mother’s Day Message to All Moms Struggling with Addiction

 Again, you’re not alone.
 Over 19 million American adults struggle with addiction, and most of these individuals have mothers who struggle right alongside them.
 It’s important to realize that your child’s addiction doesn’t make you a bad mother and that you may be uniquely empowered to get them help.
 Maybe your child is stealing money from you, maybe they’re lying right to your face, maybe they’re even becoming physically threatening or verbally abusive, but they’re still “in there” somewhere and they almost definitely want to get help.

 Helping your child with their addiction requires striking a balance between compassion and accountability.
-On one hand, you never want to see them in pain or distress; on the other, the very thing that can provide them short-term relief is the same thing that can make the problem worse…and eventually, kill them.
+On the one hand, you never want to see them in pain or distress; on the other, the very thing that can provide them short-term relief is the same thing that can make the problem worse…and, eventually, kill them.
 While circumstances are different for each family, some things you may be able to do to help your addicted child include:

 • Talk to them face-to-face when they’re sober and can understand the impact of their behavior.